tomkat-cr/market_alert_bot/README.md

 ## How to deploy to fly.io

-Create the Bot on Telegram:
+Create the BOT on Telegram:

 - Go to Telegram
 - Search for: `botfather`
 - Double click on the `@botfather` entry
 - Click on the `Start` link at the bottom of the chat section.
-- Use `/newbot` command to create the bot.
+- Use `/newbot` command to create the BOT.
-- Follow on-screen instructions to assign a bot user name, bot name, etc. Please use a different name than `@ocr_marketalert_bot` ;)
+- Follow on-screen instructions to assign a BOT user name, BOT name, etc. Please use a different name than `@ocr_marketalert_bot` ;)
-- That the end of the process, copy the Telegram Bot Token and store it in a secure place.
+- That the end of the process, copy the Telegram BOT Token and store it in a secure place.

 Create the .env file: